[Ord. No. 738, passed 2-22-2010]

 Salons that offer full body massages by a trained massage therapist with at least 500 hours of training in massage therapy and who has passed the national certification exam for massage therapists.

-SPECIFIED ANATOMICAL AREAS — Means portions of the human body defined as follows:
+SPECIFIED ANATOMICAL AREAS — Portions of the human body defined as follows:

-SPECIFIED SEXUAL ACTIVITIES — Means the explicit display of one or more of the following:
+SPECIFIED SEXUAL ACTIVITIES — The explicit display of one or more of the following:

-SUBSTANTIAL PORTION — Means a use or activity accounting for 10% or more of any of the following: stock-in-trade, display space; floor space or viewing time, movie display time, or entertainment time, measured per month.
+SUBSTANTIAL PORTION — A use or activity accounting for 10% or more of any of the following: stock-in-trade, display space; floor space or viewing time, movie display time, or entertainment time, measured per month.

 AGRICULTURE — The commercial cultivation, tilling or use of land for the purpose of growing and storing crops thereon, or of animal or poultry husbandry.